michael-odonovan/nvim/README.md

 - diagnostics with native Lsp
 - syntax highlighting with treesitter
-- formatting with null-ls
+- formatting with null-ls plugin
 - snippets with cmp and luasnip, plus folder of custom snippets
-- git integration with vim-fugitive and vim-flog
+- git integration with vim-fugitive and vim-flog plugins
-- emmet
+- html completion with emmet plugin
+- global search and replace with quickfix-reflector plugin
+- global error collection with Trouble plugin

 ## Usage Notes: